rabbah/nimbella-cli/doc/README.md

 The prefix `nim` is optional in front of workbench commands.

 To transfer your credentials to the workbench running in a browser that is not the default browser, just visit the workbench there and type `auth login`.
 You will need to provide some of the information you provided when you opened your Nimbella account but a duplicate account will not be created.
-You will simply be connected to your existing account.
+You will be connected to your existing account.

 ## Nimbella namespaces